Granby Primary School

 How much is Pupil Premium?

 In the 2022-23 financial year, primary schools received £1,385 per FSM or FSM Ever 6 child; £2,410 per LAC or PLAC child; and £320 per child with parents or guardians in the armed forces.

 What is our current Pupil Premium grant allocation?

-Granby Primary School received £123,740 in Pupil Premium funding for the academic year 2021-22.
-We also received an additional £14,790 Recovery Premium funding, which is a one-off payment as part of the government's package of funding to support education recovery following the Covid-19 pandemic.
+Granby Primary School received £138,500 in Pupil Premium funding for the academic year 2022-23.
+We also received £15,950 Recovery Premium funding, which is an additional payment that forms part of the government's package of funding to support education recovery following the Covid-19 pandemic.

 How are the school planning to spend this?

-This document also includes: our statement of intent; a breakdown of the challenges faced by disadvantaged children in our school; our three year Pupil Premium Strategy to support children in overcoming these challenges; as well as a review of the impact that Pupil Premium funding had on disadvantaged children at Granby in 2020-21.
+This document also includes: our statement of intent; a breakdown of the challenges faced by disadvantaged children in our school; our three year Pupil Premium Strategy to support children in overcoming these challenges; and a review of the impact that Pupil Premium funding had on disadvantaged children at Granby in the previous academic year 2021-22.

 What about children who don’t qualify for Pupil Premium?